mrfernandodias/ailearningassistant/ROADMAP.md

   - 🧠 Flashcard Pro - Review 500 flashcards
   - 📖 Knowledge Vault - 100 documents processed
   - 🎓 Subject Expert - Level 50 in any topic
+  - 💎 Polymath - Level 25+ in 5 different subjects
+  - 🔬 Deep Dive - Complete all content in one subject

   **Social Achievements:**